Spells

 ins

-— a list of UTXOs that are spent by the transaction.
-Each UTXO has an optionalcharm
+— a list of input UTXOs to be spent by the transaction. -